-1. Current Income Tax
+1. Current Income tax

-In accordance with the laws and regulations established by each income tax filing jurisdiction, the Company determines its current income and calculates the income tax payable accordingly.
+In accordance with the laws and regulations established by each income tax filing jurisdiction, the merged company determines its current income and calculates the income tax payable accordingly.

 According to the Income Tax Act of the Republic of China, the undistributed earnings additional tax is recognized in the year of shareholders' resolution.